 Support Job Growth and Varied Career Opportunities: While Downtown Traverse City is perhaps best known for the retail experience along Front Street, it is also a major employment center for the region.
 An enormous strength is Downtown's high concentration of knowledge-sector employment, including nearly 2,000 jobs in the areas of professional and technology services, financing and insurance, real estate, and information.
-Moving forward, Downtown can continue to attract businesses that build upon the strong knowledge-sector core, including in the "eds and meds" sectors.
-Post-pandemic, Traverse City has an advantage as a lifestyle city, as companies are more flexible on location choices than in the past.
+Moving forward, Downtown can continue to attract businesses that build upon the strong knowledge-sector core.
+Post-pandemic, Traverse City has an advantage as a lifestyle city, and companies are more flexible on location choices than in the past.